 Mt.
 Pleasant Center Project

 Results of the Highest and Best Use Study for the Mt.
-Pleasant Center Property have been released.
-Find them here.
+Pleasant Center Property can be found here.

 House Bill No. 5779, introduced by Rep. Bill Caul and signed into law on Oct.
 25, 2010, allowed the State to convey the Mt.
 Pleasant Center property to the City of Mt.
 Pleasant for $1 and expenses.
 Two portions of the site were offered to the Saginaw Chippewa Indian Tribe, and one portion, known as the “main campus,” to the City.
 After extensive research and community outreach, the City purchased the property in 2011 for the purpose of preparing it for a future redevelopment.